iotaledger/documentation-platform/README.md

 # IOTA Documentation

-This repository contains the web application which displays the documentation, the actual content is housed in its own repository `https://github.com/iotaledger/documentation-markdown.git`
+This repository contains the web application which displays the documentation, the actual content is housed in its own repository [https://github.com/iotaledger/documentation-markdown.git](https://github.com/iotaledger/documentation-markdown.git)

 ## Supporting The Project

 If you would like to contribute to the web application, consider posting a [bug report](https://github.com/iotaledger/documentation/issues/new), [feature request](https://github.com/iotaledger/documentation/issues/new) or a [pull request](https://github.com/iotaledger/documentation/pulls/).

-For information and issues related to the documentation content please visit the [documentation-markdown repo](https://github.com/iotaledger/documentation-markdown)
+For information and issues related to the documentation content please visit the [documentation-markdown](https://github.com/iotaledger/documentation-markdown) repository.

 ## Development